Car Next Door: up to 40% cheaper than GoGet and other car share companies.

 GoGet, Green Share Car and Flexicar all offer included kilometres.
 With Green Share Car you’ll get at least 150km included with every booking.
 Flexicar offers unlimited kilometres for hourly bookings and 100-150km included with daily bookings, depending on which membership plan you select.
 Both charge 39c for every kilometre you drive over the included distance.
 GoGet offers 150km with daily bookings, and with hourly bookings you’ll be charged 40c a kilometre.

 If you know you’re travelling a long distance, included kilometres can offer peace of mind because you know the price you’ll pay is capped (provided you don’t drive further than 100 or 150km).
 The downside is that if you only need a car to get around town, you’ll still be paying for the included kilometres you don’t use.
-Car Next Door charges a flat rate of 33c for each kilometre you drive, meaning you only pay for the distance you actually drive.
+Car Next Door charges a flat rate for each kilometre you drive, meaning you only pay for the distance you actually drive.

 Car Next Door is the only car-sharing scheme in Australia with a free membership option.
 On the Featherweight plan, you’ll pay a $5 booking fee per trip and an optional fee to reduce your excess each trip.
 There are no monthly or yearly fees - if you don’t use us, you don’t pay a cent.
 GoGet, Flexicar and Green Share Car all charge membership fees, starting at $49 a year.
-See a comparison of car-sharing membership options.

 Availability of cars